VityaSchel/session-nodejs-bot/README.md

 Sign in or "Link new device".
 Returns Session ID of found account.

+**CAUTION: This method syncs all messages from swarms as if they were new.
+Either wait for these messages to sync (it may take about a minute) and then proceed to handling new messages normally, or check for timestamp and ignore messages older than a few days**

 ### resolveSessionIdByONSName(onsName: string): Promise\<string\>

 You can use `import { ONSNameRegex } from 'session-messenger-nodejs'` to check if it's pubkey or ONSName.